A Comparative Evaluation: Bipolar Disorder Vs. Schizophrenia

 Like bipolar disorder, schizophrenia can cause changes in mood that can significantly influence an individual’s emotional state.
 People with both disorders may lose interest in activities they once enjoyed or withdraw from friends and family members due to depressive symptoms.

-As with schizophrenia, bipolar disorder can impact a person’s ability to perceive reality accurately.
+As with schizophrenia, some symptoms of bipolar disorder can impact a person’s ability to perceive reality accurately.
 The psychotic symptoms that feature prominently in schizophrenia may also arise during severe manic or depressive episodes of bipolar disorder.
 Hallucinations, delusions, and other symptoms of psychosis can lead to unusual behavior, as well as significant cognitive and emotional challenges.

 Biological, environmental, and genetic causes